Confrontation analysis

-Confrontation analysis (also known as dilemma analysis) is an operational analysis technique used to structure, understand and think through multi-party interactions such as negotiations.
-It is the underpinning mathematical basis of drama theory.
+Confrontation analysis (also known as dilemma analysis) is an operational analysis technique used to structure, understand, and analyze multi-party interactions, such as negotiations or conflicts.
+It serves as the mathematical foundation for drama theory.

-It is derived from game theory but considers that instead of resolving the game, the players often redefine the game when interacting.
-Emotions triggered from the potential interaction play a large part in this redefinition.
-So whereas game theory looks on an interaction as a single decision matrix and resolves that, confrontation analysis looks on the interaction as a sequence of linked interactions, where the decision matrix changes under the influence of precisely defined emotional dilemmas.
+While based on game theory, confrontation analysis differs in that it focuses on the idea that players may redefine the game during the interaction, often due to the influence of emotions.
+In traditional game theory, players generally work within a fixed set of rules (represented by a decision matrix).
+However, confrontation analysis sees the interaction as a sequence of linked decisions, where the rules or perceptions of the game can shift over time, influenced by emotional dilemmas or psychological factors that arise during the interaction.

 Derivation and use

 Confrontation analysis was devised by Professor Nigel Howard in the early 1990s drawing from his work on game theory and metagame analysis.
 It has been turned to defence, political, legal, financial and commercial applications.